 Have you checked out the Adirondack Experience Waterfall Challenge?

 With 19 waterfalls to explore, ranging in difficulty from easy (1 point) to difficult (4 points), there are options for all ages and skill levels!
-All you have to do is earn 12 points, send in the completed challenge, and we will mail you a free waterfall patch!
+All you have to do is earn 12 points, send in the completed challenge, and you will receive a free waterfall patch!
+Discover the challenge during the winter season for a new experience.

 While spring is the optimal time to check them out, when the snow has melted and the water levels are high, if you choose to visit during the winter you'll experience a whole different world.